Kuban Cossacks: Red Army Cossacks

 Despite the defections that were taking place, the majority of the Cossacks remained loyal to the Red Army.
 In the earliest battles, particularly the encirclement of Belostok Cossack units such as the 94th Beloglisnky, 152nd Rostovsky and 48th Belorechensky regiments fought to their death.

 In the opening phase of the war, during the German advance towards Moscow, Cossacks became extensively used for the raids behind enemy lines.
 The most famous of these took place during the Battle of Smolensk under the command of Lev Dovator, whose 3rd Cavalry Corps consisted of the 50th and 53rd Cavalry divisions from the Kuban and Terek Cossacks, which were mobilised from the Northern Caucasus.
-The raid, which in ten days covered 300 km and destroyed the hinterlands of the 9th German Army, before successfully breaking out.
+The raid, which in ten days covered 300 km, destroyed the hinterlands of the 9th German Army before successfully breaking out.
 Whilst units under the command of General Pavel Belov, the 2nd Cavalry Corps made from Don, Kuban and Stavropol Cossacks spearheaded the counter-attack onto the right flank of the 6th German Army delaying its advance towards Moscow.

 The high professionalism that the Cossacks under Dovator and Belov (both generals would later be granted the title Hero of the Soviet Union and their units raised to a Guards (elite) status) ensured that many new units would be formed.
 In the end, if the Germans during the whole war only managed to form two Cossack Corps, the Red Army in 1942 already had 17.
 Many of the newly formed units were filled with ethnically Cossack volunteers.
 The Kuban Cossacks were allocated to the 10th, 12th and 13th Corps.
 However, the most famous Kuban Cossack unit would be the 17th Cossack Corps under the command of general Nikolay Kirichenko.

 During one particular attack, Cossacks killed up to 1,800 enemy soldiers and officers, they took 300 prisoners, seized 18 artillery pieces and 25 mortars.
 The 5th and 9th Romanian Cavalry divisions fled in panic, and the 198th German Infantry division, carrying large losses, hastily departed to the left bank of the river Ei.

 During the opening phase of the Battle of Stalingrad, when the Germans overran the Kuban, the majority of the Cossack population, long before the Germans began their agitation with Krasnov and Shkuro, became involved in Partisan activity.
 Raids onto the German positions from the Caucasus mountains became commonplace.
 After the German defeat at Stalingrad, the 4th Guards Kuban Cossack Corps, strengthened by tanks and artillery, broke through the German lines and liberated Mineralnye Vody, and Stavropol.

 For the latter part of the war, although the Cossacks did prove especially useful in reconnaissance and rear guards, the war did show that the age of horse cavalry had come to an end.
 The famous 4th Guards Kuban Cossacks Cavalry Corps which took part in heavy fighting in the course of the liberation of Southern Ukraine and Romania was allowed to proudly march on the Red Square in the famous Moscow Victory Parade of 1945.